commercionetwork/commercio-consortium/upgrade/3.1.0-4.0.0/en/README.md

 Wait sitting in your armchair watching your favorite TV series for the chain upgrade: cosmovisor should do all the dirty work for you.

 **WARNING**: If you use cosmovisor version 1.0.0 or earlier you need to setup backup strategies.
 If you don't setup `UNSAFE_SKIP_BACKUP` variable a backup of your `data` folder will be performed before the upgrade.
-If the `data` folder occupied 60Gb you need an equal or greater amount of free space on your disk to perform the backup.
+If `data` folder occupies for example 60Gb you need an equal or greater amount of free space on your disk to perform the backup.
 Read [here](./setup_cosmovisor.md) how to setup your cosmovisor.

 ### Generic installation